wys1024/Multi-type-Data-Adaptive-Semantic-Communication/README.md

 **Bandwidth adaptation**: Use **DQN** deep reinforcement learning to make bandwidth allocation decisions for three types of data to make more reasonable and efficient use of limited bandwidth resources.

+## B. Technical realization

-## B. System structure diagram：
+### 1. System structure

 ![](img/system.png)

-### Channel adaptation module
+### 2. Channel adaptation module

 ![](img/AF.png)

-An attention fusion (AF) module for neural networks is proposed to dynamically adjust the weight of feature maps in different channels according to the SNR to adapt to different channel qualities.
+An attention fusion (**AF**) module for neural networks is proposed to dynamically adjust the weight of feature maps in different channels according to the SNR to adapt to different channel qualities.

 ## C. Results